DWI/DUI Lawyers in Nassau & Suffolk County, NY

 Long Island Drug DUI Lawyer

-Please be aware that driving while under the influence of illegal or legal drugs can result in fines, probation and jail time.
+Please be aware that driving anywhere on Long Island while under the influence of illegal or legal drugs can result in fines, probation, and jail time.
 Remember that a person can be convicted of a DWI or DUI even if the consumption of a legal drug, such as allergy or pain medication, results in impairment.
 It is important that you have a Long Island DUI lawyer with the experience in the field and the Court system to get the best possible results for you.

-The penalties for DUI are severe, and can include fines, license revocation, probation, and possible jail time.
-You need a Long Island DUI defense attorney such as the Law Offices of Michael W. Alpert, Esq. to defend you when you face these serious charges by contacting me at firstname.lastname@example.org or by calling 631-225-4603.
-A Suffolk County/Nassau County DUI attorney is available 24 hours a days/7 days a week to assist you with your DWI or DUI matter.
+The penalties for DUI are severe and can include fines, license revocation, probation, and possible jail time.
+You need a Long Island DUI defense attorney such as the Law Offices of Michael W. Alpert, Esq. to defend you when you face these serious charges by contacting me at firstname.lastname@example.org or by calling (516) 280-7288.
+A Suffolk County/Nassau County DUI lawyer is available 24 hours a days/7 days a week to assist you with your DWI or DUI matter.

 After the arraignment, you may be eligible for a conditional license.
 The judge has the option of suspending your NY license pursuant to VTL 510(3), which means based upon the initial facts of your case, you will not be eligible to obtain a conditional license.
 The only person who can lift this discretionary suspension is the issuing judge.
 A hardship license may be available to you during the first 30 days after arraignment if you can show that there is an undue hardship and you have no other reasonable method to get to and from work or school.

-Please contact an experienced Long Island DWI Lawyer at the Law Offices of Michael W. Alpert, Esq. to help you get your conditional license.
-We can be reached via phone at (631) 225-4603 or e-mail at email@example.com.
+Please contact an experienced Long Island DWI Lawyer, who has years of experience working with DWI charges in Suffolk County and Nassau County, at the Law Offices of Michael W. Alpert, Esq. to help you get your conditional license.
+We can be reached via phone at (516) 280-7288 or e-mail at email@example.com.